 Hike to the Giant Poplar in GSMNP

-These pictures were from a trip to see one of the tallest trees in the Great Smoky Mountains.
+These were from a trip to see one of the tallest trees in the Great Smoky Mountains.

 We measured the base of this giant Poplar tree to be approximately 24 feet around.